Everest Base Camp Trek Guide

-If you have not brought any trekking materials or equipment, you do not need to worry as you will find ample of stores in Kathmandu where you can buy or rent good and high-quality trekking materials, gears and equipment.
+If you have not brought any trekking materials or equipment, you do not need to worry as you will find ample of stores in Kathmandu where you can buy or rent good and high-quality trekking materials, gear and equipment.

 AMS (Acute Mountain Sickness)

 Trekking to Everest base camp has many challenges and one of the major factors to make it challenging and unpredictable is the altitude.
 Acute mountain sickness, also known as Altitude sickness, is one of the major risks one can face during this trek.
 Every trekker should know about this sickness before venturing out to the Himalayas.
 This sickness occurs when the body does not receive enough oxygen due to low air pressure at high altitudes.
 The risk of getting altitude sickness starts from an elevation of 2400m above sea level.
 Some of the most typical symptoms are headache, nausea, vomiting, and lightheadedness.
 The symptoms can vary according to the level of altitude and a person’s body.
 Therefore, Diamox should be kept near you in case of altitude sickness.